NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Persistent volumes are, with two exceptions, immutable objects in Kubernetes.
 Once created, the reclaim policy and the size can be modified.
 However, this doesn't prevent some aspects of the volume from being modified outside of Kubernetes.
 This may be desirable in order to customize the volume for specific applications, to ensure that capacity is not accidentally consumed, or simply to move the volume to a different storage controller for any reason.

 .. note::
    Kubernetes in-tree provisioners do not support volume resize operations for NFS or iSCSI PVs at this time.
-Trident supports expanding NFS volumes.
+Trident supports expanding both NFS and iSCSI volumes.
 For a list of PV types which support volume resizing refer to the `Kubernetes documentation <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims>`_.

 The connection details of the PV cannot be modified after creation.